ShawkTeam/pmt/ADD-LANGUAGES.md

  ```
  - We need to add some information about the language.
  ```
- VERY IMPORTANT NOTE: You should do your translations from within the function called WCHAR_T!

  struct langdb_general Lang<LANGUAGE_PREFIX> = {
       .lang_by_s = // Names of those who made the translation.
 It's up to you.
 Do you use & between more than one person?
       .language = // Language name.
 For example English